wangzhiyaoo/SVFR/README.md

 **The pretrained models we provided with this library are available for non-commercial research purposes only, including both auto-downloading models and manual-downloading models.**

+## Acknowledgments

+This work is built on the architecture of [Sonic](https://github.com/jixiaozhong/Sonic).

 ## BibTex
 ```